doofin/ocr/README.md

 ## Requirements
-Attention: The archetecture is set up at about 2017 and has become outdated ,it's better to reimplement with the new pytorch framework
+Attention: The code is written in 2017 and has become outdated .please consider the new pytorch framework for its simplicity of dynamic nets.

 - Python 2.7+
 - Tensorflow 1.x